benkolera/purescript-chartjs/README.md

 # purescript-chartjs
 Purescript bindings for [chartjs](http://chartjs.org).

+It also packages a [css file](chartjs.css) that covers the default legend templates since chartjs doesn't seem to provide that in its bower distribution.

-Note that right now it doesn't allow you to:
+Note that right now it doesn't:
-  * Call any of the ChartType functions (update,remove,onClick,generateLegend,etc)
+  * Have all of the ChartType functions (update,remove,onClick,etc)
+  * Be proven to work with all configurations.

 ## Installation
 ```